 On March 10, 2023, the board of directors of the Company's subsidiaries, Yuen Foong Shop Co., Ltd. resolved to acquire 100% equity of Livebricks Inc. from a fellow subsidiary of YFY Inc. group through Yuen Foong Shop Co., Ltd. for \$1,879 thousand.
 The transaction was completed in the first quarter of 2023.
 In compliance with the "Comments on IFRS" and Interpretation 2012-301 issued by the Accounting Research and Development Foundation, the acquisition resulted in a joint control restructuring.
-In the preparation of comparative parent company only financial statements, the acquisition is disclosed as if it has acquired before January 1, 2022 and the Company's parent company only financial statements as of and for the years ended December 31, 2023 are restated.
+In the preparation of comparative consolidated financial statements, the acquisition is disclosed as if it has acquired before January 1, 2022 and the shares of adjusted were recognized to profit or loss attributable to former owner of business combination under common control.